ConstanzaSchibber/lipstick_color_extraction/README.md

 ![img](https://github.com/ConstanzaSchibber/capstone_colors/blob/main/img/deltaE.png)

 Overall, the refined model demonstrated strong generalization for most makeup products, with notable improvements in color matching accuracy.
 However, further refinement is suggested for lipliner to reduce variability and enhance precision.

+Here's a brief, high-level report of your work:

+## Method 2: Improving Makeup Color Identification with Multimodal AI

+In this [section](https://github.com/ConstanzaSchibber/capstone_colors/blob/main/notebooks/2_Model_B_for_color_identification_LLM_.ipynb), I explored the use of `Claude`, a multimodal large language model, to identify and analyze CIELAB color values of makeup products from images.
+The goal was to create a more accurate and nuanced color identification system than typically found in e-commerce platforms.

+Key Steps and Findings:

+1. Initial Implementation:
+   - Developed a system to process makeup product images and estimate CIELAB colors using Claude.
+   - Created a function to resize images and encode them for API compatibility.

+2. Prompt Engineering:
+   - Refined prompts over multiple rounds to improve color identification accuracy.
+   - Tailored prompts for specific makeup categories (lipstick, lipliner, blush, lipgloss).

+3. Evaluation:
+   - Used Delta E (ΔE) to measure the difference between predicted and ground truth colors.
+   - Initial results showed a mean ΔE of 15.76, with variations across product categories.

+4. Improvement:
+   - Enhanced prompts led to significant improvements:
+     - Mean Delta E decreased from 16.4 to 11.5 (30% improvement).
+     - Median Delta E decreased from 12.8 to 10.56 (17% improvement).
+   - Substantial improvements across all product categories, particularly for challenging items like lipstick and lipliner.

+5. Final Results:
+   - 70% of cases now have a Delta E below 20, and 50% below 15.
+   - Eliminated cases with very high ΔE (>40), indicating increased reliability.
+   - Net gain of 8% in cases with improved color accuracy.

+The refined approach using Claude and carefully engineered prompts significantly enhanced the accuracy and reliability of makeup color identification.
+This method shows promise for improving color matching in e-commerce and cosmetics applications, offering a more nuanced and precise color selection process for consumers.